esa-tu-darmstadt/SCOoOTER/README.md

 ![](logo.svg)

 Speculative Configurable Out-of-Order Teaching_Enabled RISC-V (SCOoOTER) is a processor creation framework aimed at educational usage.
-SCOOOTER is built with clean easy to understand interfaces such that students can start extending or exchanging parts easily.
+SCOoOTER is built with clean easy to understand interfaces such that students can start extending or exchanging parts easily.
+SCOoOTER has various configuration options, simulation and implementation targets to facilitate exploration of different design choices.

 ## Block Diagram